stephenw6888/github-tutorial-1/README.md

 1. Type cd ~/workspace(Enter after every step)
 2. Type mkdir first-repo(You can call your repo whatever you want but it would be good to write first-repo)
 3. Type cd first-repo
-4. Type git init
+4. Type git _init_
 5. Type touch README.md
 6. Open the README you just made
 7. Save it and add .
-8. Make a commit -m "Example" (Make sure to type a commit message that makes sense to what your doing)
+8. Make a _'git commit -m "Example"'' (Make sure to type a commit message that makes sense to what your doing)
 9. Go to github.com
 10. On the top right their is Plus sign click on it
 11. Click on New Repository